Lepovirta/lepo/content/posts/2015-09-23-studying-at-jyu.md

 Fortunately, it’s not mandatory to attend to most of the IT course lectures, and a lot of the course material in the IT courses is available in the web.
 Most of the lectures are recorded, reading and exercise material are made available in HTML/PDF formats, and the lecturer, teacher’s assistants, and other students can be reached via course mailing lists.
 With the help of the course material, students can easily keep track of courses they cannot always participate in physically.
 In some courses, I relied on the course material alone while I was working at a job simultaneously.

 The customisability of courses also mean that the progress of studies is mostly measured in courses passed instead of years studied.
-There is not really a way to “repeat a year” because of failed studies.
+There is not really a way to "repeat a year" because of failed studies.
 Instead, you simply repeat the courses that you were not able to finish.

 ## Theory vs practice